RexStarGame/SpaceInvaderProjectVirus2.exe/README.md

 how to play the game.

-use arrow up to aktiveate speed attack. use arrow down to aktivate explosion skill. hold the button f down in order to shoot normal attack.
+use the up-arrow to aktiveate speed attack. use the down-arrow to aktivate explosion skill. hold the button f down in order to shoot normal attack.

 use left and right arrows or a, d to turn left and right.